-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population.
+Collaborative care plans were in place and the practice held monthly multi disciplinary team (MDT) meetings. - All patients over 75 had a named GP. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs.